Friday, 31 January 2025

 Discover how VisionFM, a Hong Kong AI model, outperforms doctors in diagnosing eye diseases and sets a new standard for AI in healthcare.

-In an exciting breakthrough, researchers from the Chinese University of Hong Kong (CUHK) have unveiled VisionFM, a cutting-edge (AI) model designed to diagnose and predict multiple eye diseases.
+In an exciting breakthrough, researchers from the Chinese University of Hong Kong (CUHK) have unveiled VisionFM, a cutting-edge artificial intelligence (AI) model designed to diagnose and predict multiple eye diseases.
 This innovative AI technology outperformed human doctors in several key tasks, signalling a shift in how generative AI could transform healthcare.

 VisionFM: A versatile AI model for ophthalmology